progit/progit/de/04-git-server/01-chapter4.markdown

 <!--You can group users or repos for convenience.
 The group names are just like macros; when defining them, it doesn’t even matter whether they are projects or users; that distinction is only made when you *use* the "macro".-->

 Einzelne Benutzer oder Repositorys können zur besseren Verwaltung zu Gruppen zusammengefasst werden.
 Die Gruppennamen verhalten sich wie Makros.
 Beim Anlegen ist es unabhängig, ob es sich um Projekte oder Benutzer handelt.
-Diese Festlegung wird erst getroffen, wenn diese "Makros" verwendet werden.
+Diese Festlegung wird erst getroffen, wenn diese „Makros“ verwendet werden.

 	@oss_repos      = linux perl rakudo git gitolite
 	@secret_repos   = fenestra pear